Assessing climate change impact on extreme rainfall

 This is important because convective rainfall can often lead to extreme flooding and subsequent disasters in populated areas.

-Dr Michael Singer, from Cardiff University’s School of Earth and Ocean Sciences, said: “The general problem is that we know that climate change is occurring all over the globe, but we don’t know how it will affect convective precipitation and associated runoff.”
+Dr Michael Singer, from Cardiff University’s School of Earth and Environmental Sciences, said: “The general problem is that we know that climate change is occurring all over the globe, but we don’t know how it will affect convective precipitation and associated runoff.”

 To address this challenge, the team developed a model that could simulate individual rainstorms over a particular river basin under a number of climate change scenarios over many decades.